techery/janet-analytics/README.md

  * Event-classes can be written in Kotlin
  * Testable: for sample, refer to sample tests (will be implemented in future)
+ * multiple actionKey parameters are supported

 ### Limitations

  * if event classes involve inheritance - only bottom-most inheritor's instance can be sent to service
  * event classes should not declare annotated fields as `private` - default visibility is applicable

+### Advanced bits

+ * in multi-module project using javac option `'-Ajanet.analytics.module.library=true'` is a **must**, while in main module (e.g. your typical Android-project `:app` module) - this parameter should not be specified

 ### Download